The Best Skin-Care Trick Is Being Rich

 Read: Should I keep spraying this water on my face?

 In this advice is a little sleight of hand.
-The guidance usually comes from the wealthy, who have all the access in the world to the best skin products and treatments, and it tends to over-emphasize the importance of lifestyle while sweeping under the rug the actual cost of tinkering with your facial chemistry.
+The guidance usually comes from the wealthy, who have all the access in the world to the best skin products and treatments, and it tends to overemphasize the importance of lifestyle while sweeping under the rug the actual cost of tinkering with your facial chemistry.
 Celebrities wouldn’t be as distractingly beautiful without dermatologists, estheticians, and the women behind the beauty counters at Bergdorf Goodman.
 You can drink as much water and wear as much sunscreen as you want, but the most effective skin-care trick is being rich.

 The moral halo around “good skin” isn’t a coincidence.
 The behaviors associated with a clear, even-toned complexion require those who want it to reject hedonism in a way that is still deeply ingrained as virtuous in American culture; that the wealthy have mastered the look reinforces capitalistic notions of success and who achieves it (the ascetic, dedicated, and hardworking).
 The journalist Jaya Saxena found as much when she investigated the connections between skin and poverty earlier this year.
 “We assume those at the top are there because they’ve done something right.
 And if they have straight teeth, toned bodies, and smooth skin, that must be ‘right’ too,” she wrote.
 “It’s not that we think having bad skin is a moral failing.
 It’s that we think poverty is.”